compor/llvm-ir-cmake-pipelines/doc/quickhowto.md

     used in further chaining with other pipelines.
 This target should not be an empty target.
 -   `TARGET_LIST`
     This option specifies the variable name which will contain the list of targets defined by the pipeline.
-The targets in this list should not be empty targets.
+The targets in this list may be empty targets.
 -   `ALL`
     This option specifies if the pipeline empty target (see `PLINE_NAME` below) is going to be added to the default build target.
 This behaves exactly the same as the `ALL` option of the `add_custom_target` command.